Frequently Asked Questions

 - stagger start and end times of the school day to ensure minimum contact with other parents and carers.

-- allow only one parent/ carer on site at drop off and pick up.
+- allow only family member on site at drop off and pick up.

 - keep the main school reception door locked at all times to prevent unauthorised access to the school building.
 Access will only be permitted in cases of emergency or when deemed necessary by a member of the Senior Leadership Team.